Ny Carlsberg Glyptotek

 As a wheelchair user/ person with reduced mobility you can access the museum in two ways, depending on which exhibition areas you wish to visit.

-If you wish to visit French Painting, Greek and Roman Sculpture, Egypt, The Ancient Mediterranean, the Winter Garden and the Central Hall, please arrive at the side entrance at Tietgensgade 25 during the museum’s opening hours.
+If you wish to visit changing special exhibitions in the building by Henning Larsen, The Ancient Mediterranean, the Winter Garden and the Central Hall, please arrive at the side entrance at Tietgensgade 25 during the museum’s opening hours.
 Here you can ring the doorbell and come into direct contact with the Glyptotek’s personnel.
 If any trouble should occur, please contact us on T (+45) 3341 8141, so we can provide assistance.

-If you wish to visit Danish and French Sculpture, The Danish Golden Age, Edgar Degas.
-Sculpture and The Café, please use the doorbell by the entrance at the corner of Dantes Plads and Niels Brocks Gade.
+If you wish to visit French Art 1800-1870, French art 1870-1925, Danish Art 1780-1930, and The Café Picnic, please use the doorbell by the entrance at the corner of Dantes Plads and Niels Brocks Gade.
 Here you will have direct access to the Ticket Desk and the Cloakroom in the basement via the lift.

 Groups of wheelchair users are asked to contact the museum before their visit.